farazahmad759/dricup-cli/README.md

 | Create CRUD APIs   | **Single**<br>`dricup --create:crud --file="file_name.json"` <br> Reads `file_name.json` from _dricup/schemas_ directory and creates Migration, Model, Controller and Route files in respective directories.<br><br> **Bulk**<br>`dricup --create:crud --all` <br> Reads all `.json` files from _dricup/schemas_ directory and creates Migrations, Models, Controllers and Routes for all of them in respective directories. <hr> Note: The `crud` commands above will also create/update an additional file `routes.js` in routes directory. |

 ## Documentation

+You can view in-depth documentation [here](./documentation/documentation.md), but let's get an overview here.
+When you first run `dricup --create:project` command, it will create the following file structure.

+    .
+    ├── client                  # CSR rendered apps will be stored here │   └── app-1
+    │   │   └── build
+    │   │       └── index.html  # it will be rendered at localhost:3000/app-1
+    │   └── `client.js`         # IMPORTANT: contains names and routes of all the client apps ├── controllers             # API files should be placed in this directory ├── dricup                  # all schemas files should be placed in dricup/schemas directory │   └── schemas
+    │       └── users.json
+    ├── migrations              # database migration files are stored here ├── models                  # Models in MVC are created in this directory ├── public                  # images, stylesheets and javascript files can be placed here ├── routes                  # contains application routes
+    │   └── index.js
+    │   └── `routes.js`         # IMPORTANT: stores information about all other files in the directory │   └── users.js
+    ├── views                   # Views (in MVC) are stored here ├── app.js
+    ├── dricup.config.json      # IMPORTANT: do not delete/modify it
+    ├── index.js                # IMPORTANT: entry file of the app
+    ├── knexfile.js             # IMPORTANT: database configurations are stored here
+    ├── now.json                # IMPORTANT: config file for deployment to Vercel └── README.md

+## Notes

+### Client Apps

+- Client-side rendered apps should be stored "directly" inside /client directory.
+- Each app should have a "build" directory containing an index.html at the minimum.
+Otherwise it won't work.
+This applies to HTML as well as Js-framework'ed apps.
+If your CSR rendered app is React/Vue/Angular app, the `npm build` command should output an `index.html` file in "build" directory.
+- Each app should be registered in client/client.js file, otherwise it won't be displayed.
+The route where this app will be displayed, is also configured in client/client.js file.

+### CRUD Api

+Whether you want Migrations, Models, Controllers or Routes (or even full API creation), all you have to do is provide a `some_schema.json` file for every database table.
+The Schema files should be of the following format.

 ```
 {